geforcefan/ercanakyuerek.de/src/content/posts/writing-a-roller-coaster-simulation/8-bezier-curve/index.md

 Now that we can evaluate a Bézier curve for a parameter `t` in the range `[0, 1]`, the next question is: how many **curve nodes** do we actually want to generate along that curve?

-In the end, we just need to sample the curve and turn those samples into curve nodes that follow the curvature.

 More nodes mean better precision.
 Fewer nodes mean better performance.
-We clearly do not need perfect precision here, so we need to find a reasonable **sweet spot**.
+We do not need perfect precision here, so we need to find a reasonable **sweet spot**.

+{{< embedded-content-component path="./posts/writing-a-roller-coaster-simulation/8-bezier-curve/EstimateLengthScene.tsx" class="float-right" width="355px" height="425px" description="Interactive visualization of curve length estimation using uniformly sampled points.
+Try different sample counts and Bézier shapes to see when the estimate becomes good enough.
+This is how I settled on 8 points as a reasonable sweet spot." >}}

 In practice, this is what I usually do:

 - First, estimate the length of the Bézier curve by uniformly evaluating a small number of points on it.
 I normally pick **8 points** and sum up the distances between them.
 - Then, use this estimated length to compute the number of curve nodes by multiplying it with a **resolution** value.
 I usually use something like `20`.

-  - Example: a roughly **20 meter** long curve multiplied by a resolution of `20` gives us **400 nodes**.
+- **Example**: a roughly **20 meter** long curve multiplied by a resolution of `20` gives us **400 nodes**.
 - We then evaluate the Bézier curve at those 400 positions and construct curve nodes from them.
 - It will make sense to clamp the number of nodes in the **editor** in the future, where **performance matters while dragging control points around**.
 In the simulation, this is much less critical.

 To make this easier, we start with a small helper that lets us **uniformly sample** a range with a given resolution.
 It gives us both the actual value and a normalized`t` in `[0, 1]`.